-Our most significant expense is compensation and benefits for our employees, which represented 63%, 64% and 64% of other underwriting and operating expenses for the years ended December 31, 2017, 2016 and 2015, respectively.
+Our most significant expense is compensation and benefits for our employees, which represented 57%, 60% and 63% of other underwriting and operating expenses for the years ended December 31, 2019, 2018 and 2017, respectively.
 Compensation and benefits expense includes base and incentive cash compensation, stock compensation expense, benefits and payroll taxes.
-Compensation and benefits expense has steadily increased as we have increased our staffing from 332 employees at January 1, 2015 to 397 at December 31, 2017, primarily in our business development and operations functions to support the growth of our business.
-The growth in our sales organization contributed to the growth of our active customers and NIW.
-We also expanded our underwriting and customer service teams to support this new business.

 Underwriting and other expenses include legal, consulting, other professional fees, premium taxes, travel, entertainment, marketing, licensing, supplies, hardware, software, rent, utilities, depreciation and amortization and other expenses.
-We anticipate that as we continue to add customers and increase our IIF, our expenses will also continue to increase.
-In addition, as a result of the increase in our IIF, we expect that our net premiums earned will grow faster than our underwriting and other expenses resulting in a decline in our expense ratio for the full year 2018 as compared to 2017.
+We anticipate that as we continue to add new customers and increase our IIF, our expenses will also continue to increase.